Last Updated on 17 February 2026 by Cycloscope

 Start in Rijeka or in Pula?

-Although our track starts in Rijeka, you could easily add the Istrian Peninsula to this loop, flat and nice landscapes worth adding a day or two.
+Although our track starts in Rijeka, you could easily add the Istrian Peninsula to this loop, with flat, pleasant landscapes that merit a day or two.

 Rijeka is maybe not the most charming in Croatia, but that’s just because the competition is so harsh.